 Each phases’ constraint (driving only in phase 1, domestic flights in phase 2, etc.) brings about options that many people previously overlooked.
 The mental decoupling of adventure and distance from home, a rise of national curiosity and pride in deeply exploring one’s own country – these are a couple of moments I look forward to.

 Part of our mission at Blueboard is to help people find fulfillment through their travels.
-With many feeling anxious and cooped up from Shelter-in-Place orders, our Experience Curation team has been especially dialed in to ensure we continue to fulfill our mission – safely and comfortably for our clients.
+With many feeling anxious and cooped up from Shelter-in-Place orders, our Experience Curation team has been especially dialed in to ensure we continue to fulfill our mission of employee recognition – safely and comfortably for our clients.

 Top Picks from Vito Amabile